raydenlim/tp/docs/UserGuide.md

 #### 🛠️Editing a Student Field : `edit`

-You can edit an existing student's fields in F.A.K.E.J.A.R.V.I.S., if you need to make changes to a student's information.
+You can edit an existing student's fields in F.A.K.E.J.A.R.V.I.S. if you need to make changes to a student's information.

 Format: `edit STUDENT_INDEX [n/NAME] [p/PHONE] [e/EMAIL] [th/TELEGRAM_HANDLE] [t/TAG]…​ [gt/GRADED_TESTS]`